sylvain-kern/ssphd/test.md

    To have a line break without a paragraph, you will need to use two trailing spaces.
    Note that this line is separate, but within the same paragraph.
-   (This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)
+   (This is contrary to the typical +[GFM] line break behaviour, where trailing spaces are not required.)

++[GFM]: Github Flavored Markdown

 * Unordered list can use asterisks
 - Or minuses